Colgate University Libraries Collection Development Policy for Video/DVD

 The Acquisitions staff will usually let you know when your order has been placed with a vendor or publisher.
 (This is especially likely if the order has involved questions or concerns on your part or ours.)
 We do not generally acknowledge routine orders for non-print materials.
 If you submit a non-print order and do not hear from us, you can assume that we have placed the order.

-Cancellation of long-standing orders
+Cancelation of long-standing orders

 If an order cannot be filled immediately, we will keep trying to fill the order for at least several months.
-We will notify requestors when canceling long-standing orders.
+We will notify requestors when canceling longstanding orders.

 Reimbursement for purchases by faculty

 U.S. copyright law permits the circulation of videos to individual library patrons for any type of use, academic or non-academic.
 It also allows for the public showing of videos to certain groups within the University for course-related purposes.
 Issues of copyright compliance are sometimes important in determining how videos can be disseminated or networked within the University.
-Rhonda Pancoe can assist patrons in identifying the dissemination methods most likely to comply with copyright law.
+Amanda Burgess can assist patrons in identifying the dissemination methods most likely to comply with copyright law.

 Replacement of videos

 Lost, missing, or damaged copies will not necessarily be replaced.
 The need for a replacement copy will be determined on the basis of current curricular needs and budgetary conditions.

 Please request a rental using the Film, DVD, Video Request Form.
 Media is rented under a number of circumstances:

 • To acquire a public performance license.